Odors, Backups, Roaches

 If you smell sewer odors in your home, please call a Licensed Professional Plumber first to locate the source of the sewer odor.
 If the odor is not coming from the vents or drains, then you may call the Sanitary District.
 We will inspect the main sewer line serving your property.

-Maintenance and care of the sanitary sewer service line from the home, up to the property line is the responsibility of the homeowner.
+Maintenance and care of the sanitary sewer service line from the home is the responsibility of the homeowner.
 Therefore, it is important for homeowners to understand the steps they can take to help prevent sewer backups, as well as what to do if a backup does occur.

 - Tree Roots – Roots from trees and large shrubs are responsible for many of the sewer service backups and damaged sewer pipes that our customers experience.
 Before planting, know where your sewer line is.
 It recommended to keep trees and plants at least ten feet away from your sewer line.